Renters Insurance: What It Covers, Costs & Why You Need It

 Is renters insurance worth it?

 Yes, for most renters it's absolutely worth it.
-At an average of just $13 a month, renters insurance covers thousands of dollars in personal property and protects you from potentially devastating liability claims.
+At an average of about $13 a month, renters insurance covers thousands of dollars in personal property and protects you from potentially devastating liability claims.
 A single theft, fire, or lawsuit could cost tens of thousands of dollars, far more than the annual premium.
 The cost-to-coverage ratio makes it one of the best financial protection values available in 2026.

 Does renters insurance cover theft outside the home?